ros2/rclc/rclc/QUALITY_DECLARATION.md

 **rclc** code style is enforced using [*uncrustify*](https://github.com/uncrustify/uncrustify).
 Among the CI tests, there are tests that ensure that every pull request is compliant with the code style.
-The latest CI results can be seen [here](https://github.com/ros2/rclc/actions/workflows/ci.yml).
+The latest CI results can be seen [../README.md](../README.md).

-**rclc** uses and passes all the standard linters and static analysis tools for a C99 package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).
+**rclc** uses and passes all the standard linters and static analysis tools for a C99 package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).TODO: fix url

-Results of the latest linter tests can be found [here](https://github.com/ros2/rclc/actions/workflows/ci.yml?query=branch%3Afoxy).
+Results of the latest linter tests can be found [here](TODO README)

 ## Dependencies [5]